Forestville Downtown Park

 TSPG originated as a result of public discussion at a Forestville Planning Association board meeting on Dec.
 17, 2013.
 At this meeting, it became clear a design team was needed for the downtown park land now that the land has been acquired.

-The TSPG has been meeting frequently in order to prepare for Town Meetings.
+The TSPG met frequently in order to prepare for Town Meetings.
 It remains in close communication with the Park District, the Open Space District, Forestry and other consultants, and Supervisor Carillo about development possibilities.

 The Open Space District requires that the FPA create a plan within 6 months (May 2014) of acquiring the property.
 The first Town Meeting was on Feb.
 9, 2014.